Normal mode

 A normal mode of a dynamical system is a pattern of motion in which all parts of the system move sinusoidally with the same frequency and with a fixed phase relation.
 The free motion described by the normal modes takes place at fixed frequencies.
 These fixed frequencies of the normal modes of a system are known as its natural frequencies or resonant frequencies.
 A physical object, such as a building, bridge, or molecule, has a set of normal modes and their natural frequencies that depend on its structure, materials and boundary conditions.

-The most general motion of a system is a superposition of its normal modes.
-The modes are normal in the sense that they can move independently, that is to say that an excitation of one mode will never cause motion of a different mode.
+The most general motion of a linear system is a superposition of its normal modes.
+The modes are "normal" in the sense that they move independently.
+An excitation of one mode will never cause excitation of a different mode.
 In mathematical terms, normal modes are orthogonal to each other.

 General definitions

 Mode

 In the wave theory of physics and engineering, a mode in a dynamical system is a standing wave state of excitation, in which all the components of the system will be affected sinusoidally at a fixed frequency associated with that mode.

 Because no real system can perfectly fit under the standing wave framework, the mode concept is taken as a general characterization of specific states of oscillation, thus treating the dynamic system in a linear fashion, in which linear superposition of states can be performed.